 QUICK BROWSE CONTENT

 As it was the case with many other manufacturers’ new rally projects, RalliArt favoured in using the engine of the previous rally car, in this case the Lancer EX 2000 Turbo’s unit, as this would help speed up development by providing a relatively instant and stable benchmark.
 However, the end goal for the Group B project was to use the “Sirius Dash” version of the now legendary 4G63 engine.

 For the Starion “evolution” (ET), this engine was bored out to 2140 cc (from 1995 cc) to maximise the x1.4 forced induction multiplier of the Group B regulations.
 The resulting 2996 cc adjusted figure would efficiently put the car into the 2500~2999 cc engine class which dictated the minimum weight and tire sizes that needed be met.
 The evolution engine produced an output of approximately 350 BHP on full song.

 The bodywork of the rally car was based on the “widebody” version of the production Starion.
 The most notable difference is the redesigned front end that used more reliable fixed lights rather than the pop-up units, and provided better luminosity for rally conditions.
 This also allowed the nose to be shortened by 6 inches, which saved a bit of weight, and permitted a larger radiator grille for extra cooling.

-However, the Starion 4WD Rally would have arguably been very competitive at the national level, especially in the Asia-Pacific region, where Group B supercars were scarce.
-As such, work slowly continued with an expected homologation at the end of 1986 with an official participation in the November RAC rally.
+However, the Starion 4WD Rally would be arguably very competitive at the national level, especially in the Asia-Pacific region, where Group B supercars were scarce.
+As such, work slowly continued with an expected homologation at the end of 1986 paired with an official participation in the November RAC rally.
 In the interim, the Starion 4WD Rally was thus campaigned such as in the 1986 Hong Kong-Beijing Rally by Ningjun Lu and also by Danny Chau, the former finishing in second place albeit a severe crash.